Managing your assets and debts

 If you'd like the current balance to reflect the original purchase value + interest follow the steps outlined here

-Select the liability type, either Loan or Other debt over $1000
+Select the debt type, e.g. Vehicle loan, Investment Loan, Loan or Other debt

-If you want to link the liability to an asset, select Yes to the option Do you want to group this liability with an existing asset?
+If you want to link the debt to an asset, select Yes to the option Do you want to group this liability with an existing asset?

 Otherwise, select No

-If you want to add an interest rate for the liability, select Yes to the option Do you want to set interest/depreciation for this liability?
+If you want to add an interest or depreciation rate for the debt, select Yes to the option Do you want to set interest/depreciation for this debt?

 Otherwise, select No

-• If you select No, click Save to create the liability and return to the Net Worth page
+• If you select No, click Save to finish adding the debt and go back to the Net Worth page

-You can then add an interest rate to the liability, including the frequency of when the rate will be applied
+You can then add an interest or depreciation rate to the debt, including the frequency of when the rate will be applied.
+See: Appreciation and depreciation settings.

 Note

-The current value will override any interest applied between the draw-down date and the current date (the date the liability was added to PocketSmith).
+The current value will override any interest applied between the purchase date and the current date (the date the debt was added to PocketSmith).

 If you'd like the current balance to reflect the original draw-down balance + interest follow the steps outlined here

-Click Save and reload Net Worth to add the liability to your Net Worth report
+- Click Save and reload Net Worth to add the debt to your Net Worth report

 Managing money owed toward an asset

 If you've added an asset to Net Worth, you may want to manage the debt owing to the asset.
-For example, a mortgage for a house 🏠 or a loan for a car 🚗...
+For example, a home loan for a house 🏠 or a loan for a car 🚗

 You can manage multiple debts for a single asset.